LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-3/README.md

 It turns out there is one more little tag we need to add to the top of our html file:

+##### 3c.
+Center items in the Watchlist

+Notice how on some really skinny screens, like the iPhone5, there is only enough horizontal space to fit one Watchlist item per block.
+It looks especially silly because the items are all floating to the left, so there is a lot of space to their right.
+We can fix this by simply applying a `text-align: center` style to the `<ul>` container.

+Now the items center themselves!

 ```html
 <meta name=viewport content="width=device-width, initial-scale=1">
 ```